Skip to main content

 How Do Peptides Start the Conversation?

 The journey of a therapeutic peptide begins with its introduction into the body, typically through a subcutaneous injection.
 From there, it travels through the bloodstream to its target.
-Think of the as a command hierarchy, with the hypothalamus and pituitary gland in the brain acting as central control.
+Think of the endocrine system as a command hierarchy, with the hypothalamus and pituitary gland in the brain acting as central control.
 Many therapeutic peptides are designed to interact directly with this command center.

-The result is a of GH that mirrors the body’s own youthful patterns, which in turn stimulates the liver to produce Insulin-Like Growth Factor 1 (IGF-1), a primary driver of cellular repair, muscle growth, and metabolic health.
+The result is a pulsatile release of GH that mirrors the body’s own youthful patterns, which in turn stimulates the liver to produce Insulin-Like Growth Factor 1 (IGF-1), a primary driver of cellular repair, muscle growth, and metabolic health.

 Peptides act as precise biological signals that encourage the body’s glands to optimize their own natural hormone production.